 Puppies have a higher demand for fat in their diet than adult dogs.
-According to petmd.com, AAFCO and other sources puppies need a minimum of 8.5% fat in their food (dry weight).
+According to petmd.com and other sources puppies need at least 8.5% fat in their food (dry weight).
 You can compare this to 5.5% for an adult dog.
 This is one of the reasons why adult dog food is not appropriate for a puppy.

 Puppies need more proteins in their diet than an adult dog.
 Not surprising, since they grow rapidly.
 The amount of protein needed lessens with age during the first year because the growth rate lessens.
 While a young puppy below the age of 14 weeks needs a minimum of 22% protein (dry weight) in its diet, an adult dog needs a minimum of about 18%.

-A very common question is if it is dangerous to feed a dog, puppy or adult, too much protein.
-In general the answer to this is no. The protein that the dog’s body does not have use for is metabolized and used as energy.
-Please note that if your dog suffers from any kind of kidney disease protein intake must be monitored and you should your veterinarian’s advice.
+Is it dangerous to feed a dog, puppy or adult, too much protein?
+In general the answer to this is no. The protein that the dog’s body doesn’t need is metabolized and used as energy.
+Please note that if your dog suffers from any kind of kidney disease protein intake must be monitored and you should seek your veterinarian’s advice.

-The myth that the puppy will grow too fast if it gets too much protein is simply that, a myth.
+Will the puppy grow too fast if it gets too much protein?
+No, that’s a myth.
 The growth rate is determined by genetic factors.
 All that will happen if you overfeed your young dog giving it too much energy in the food is that it will become overweight.
+This is still bad!

 Not all protein is equal in regard to how valuable it is in the food.
-An important factor is the so called biological value.
+An important factor is the biological value.
 This tells how much of the protein can actually be used by the dog’s body.
-Egg has the highest value that is 100, fish meal has 92 and beef (that is meat that has not been processed) around 78.
+Egg has the highest value, 100, fish meal has 92 and beef (that is meat that has not been processed) around 78.
 Bone and meat meal and wheat have a value around 50 and corn as low as 45.

 One also has to consider what kind of amino acids the protein in the food consists of.
 For example, bone and most vegetables are not sufficient when it comes to the amino acid composition.